 Forgive me, I should probably say Lawbstuh, for you guys.

 The region is famous for its lobster cuisine, and lobster rolls are at the top of the list.
-I was inspired by those classic flavors to make these Whole30 Lobster Rolls.
+I was inspired by those classic flavors to make this recipe!

 To make it Whole30 is simple!
 Instead of the bread, I quickly grilled avocados and put the luscious lobster inside.